irontec/ivozprovider/doc/sphinx/administration_portal/client/retail/retail_accounts.rst

     Fallback Outgoing DDI
-        External calls from this *retail account* will be presented with this DDI, **unless the source presented matches a DDI belonging to the retail account**.
+        External calls from this *retail account* will be presented with this DDI, **unless the source presented matches a DDI belonging to the retail client**.

     From domain
         Request from IvozProvider to this account will include this domain in